The Importance of Getting an Aircraft Appraisal for Your Plane

 Don’t cut corners when choosing an appraiser.
 You want an honest and thorough opinion about your plane’s worth from a reputable, certified source.

 While your appraiser should be a third-party, unbiased professional, it’s crucial to build a good relationship.

 Let your appraise know the purpose of the appraisal in your initial conversations.
 Do you need an appraisal to sell your plane?
 Or are you looking for the best insurance policy for your new helicopter?

 This determines how the appraiser works and the cost of your appraisal.

 And, should there ever be a question about the truth or validity of the final appraisal report, your appraiser should stand by their work and defend it–even in court or through an investigation.

 Don’t Skip Your Aircraft Appraisal

 Don’t treat your aircraft appraisal like that visit to the doctor you’ve put off for too long.

-Take the time to properly document your plane or fleet.
+Take the time to document your plane or fleet properly.
 You might find they’re worth more than you thought!

-Your plane or helicopter is a big asset.
+Your plane or helicopter is a significant asset.
 Trust VREF for your aircraft appraisal.